rabbibotton/clog-typeahead/README.md

 The first text box on the test is a static list test.

-The second text is supplies a lisp call back to handle the query and the list of possible choices based on the query.
+The second text supplies a lisp call back to handle the query and the list of possible choices based on the query.
 In this case it just returns the same static list -